-When you Know your mother loves you, you make a conscious decision to stay out of trouble.
-You never want to see the disappointment on her face, as her heart breaks.
-You never want anyone to blame your mother for you doing wrong.
+When you know your mother loves you, you make a conscious decision to stay out of trouble.
+You never want to see the disappointment on her face as her heart breaks.
+You don’t want anyone to blame your mother for your doing wrong.

 © Q. Javon Overton 2019